NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 <script src="{{ site.baseurl }}/assets/js/vanilla-back-to-top.min.js"></script> <script>addBackToTop()</script>

 This practical section will focus first on connecting to a remote cluster as well as using the linux command line.
 Then we will practice working with some common bioinformatics file formats.

+---

 ## Setup ssh connection

 First, to use the computing clusters we need to establish an ssh connection between your computer and the cluster.

-The steps to do this will differ depending on whether you're using MacOS or Windows:
+**The steps to do this will differ depending on whether you're using MacOS or Windows:**

 #### MacOS

 - Open the Terminal app, like so:
 	- "Finder -> Applications -> Utilities -> Terminal"
-- enter the following command: <code>ssh username@biowulf.nih.gov</code>,
+- enter the following command: <code>ssh USERNAME@biowulf.nih.gov</code>,
-replacing 'username' with your own username.
+replacing 'USERNAME' with your own username.

 #### Windows

 - Install [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 - Launch PuTTY.
 Under “Host Name (or IP address), type:
-<code>username@biowulf.nih.gov</code>, replacing 'username' with your own username,
+<code>USERNAME@biowulf.nih.gov</code>, replacing 'USERNAME' with your own username,
 and click “Open”
 - At the prompt, enter the account password